frenz79/cortex/README.md

 # Spiking Neural Engine
-### A biologically-inspired, event-driven neural system with reinforcement learning
+### A biologically-inspired, event-driven neural system with reinforcement learning.
+### The engine combines biologically-inspired computation with data-oriented design principles to achieve both expressive neural dynamics and computational efficiency.

 ---